 Awards, scholarships and bursaries

 NSCC offers more than 1,100 awards, scholarships and bursaries.
 Most awards are based on a range of criteria, including financial need, leadership and volunteer experience.
-Explore your options
+Learn more about student awards and financial aid.

 Most programs receive a tax receipt, which you can use to claim on your taxes.
 Tuition receipts are issued around the end of February each year and are available for eligible students to retrieve by logging in to their online profile.